When it comes to creating a will or trust, even people who are otherwise responsible stewards of their finances tend to kick the can down the road.

 - Decisions related to health care and end-of-life.

 - Funeral-related decisions.

-Once the documents are ready, you can either print them or have Trust & Will ship them to you for free.
-None of these documents are legally binding until they’re signed and notarized (often in the presence of two witnesses).
-Once you’ve completed that step, the documents are fully legal and your estate is planned.
+Once you’ve completed the signature or notarization process, the documents are legally in force.
 These documents should be kept in a secure location, such as a safety deposit box, and the trustee or executor should be given a copy.

 Is Trust & Will Right for Your Family?